DigitalisationEVVA 4.0 = Sustainability at all levels

-> How: The EVVA Digital Services division standardises the IT infrastructure at all international EVVA locations.
-Most have already been migrated, and the last four locations should have followed by 2022.
-The conversion has not yet been completed at two locations, which is why the target has been extended by one more year.
+How: The EVVA Digital Services division standardises the IT infrastructure at all international EVVA locations.
+Most have already been migrated.
+The conversion has not yet been completed at two locations.

-Positive effects: A uniform infrastructure is the basic prerequisite for being able to implement digitalisation steps across the group.
+Positive effects: A uniform infrastructure is prerequisite in order to be able to implement digitalisation steps across the group.
 Local IT solutions that require extra maintenance are therefore a thing of the past.

-How: The digital ordering portal, with which our trade partners can order EVVA products at any time, has been in use at several locations since 2020.
-It was planned to be rolled out in other subsidiaries in 2021.
-As this requires further strategic considerations, this target was set to 2023.
+How: The digital ordering portal, with which our trade partners can order EVVA products at any time, has been in use at several locations for several years.
+It was planned to be rolled out in other subsidiaries subsequently.
+As this requires further technical implementations, this target was reset to 2025.

 Positive effects: Headquarters' order management receives almost 180,000 orders per year.
 However, about half of them arrive unstructured, e.g. not written legibly and thus not electronically processable.
 A total of 17% of orders are incomplete – EVVA has to query around 32,000 orders per year.
-The digital ordering portal and the Access Designer (a further EVVA service which covers the calculation of comprehensive locking plans) now ensure precisely defined ordering processes.
-The time-consuming checks and inquiries that were previously inevitable are no longer necessary with these digital ordering platforms.
+EVVA´s digital ordering and calculation programs ensure precisely defined ordering processes.
+The time-consuming checks and inquiries that were previously inevitable are no longer necessary.

 How: Key figures such as cycle times or downtimes are currently usually only available per machine.
 Our goal is to link the existing data via production software and to increasingly network our machinery.

 Positive effects: The data volumes can be analysed holistically with AI technologies.
 Machine learning, neural networks, predictive maintenance etc. lead to maximum quality and error prevention.
-In addition, the installation of the central software will make production more energy-efficient (electricity, cooling, air pressure).
-According to first estimates, savings of 150,000 kWh are possible.
+It can also make production more energy-efficient.

 How: These are digital assistants for assembly; they show the correct assembly steps and configurations on monitors.
 EVVA already uses worker assistance systems for electronic access systems and electroplating.
 The individual workstations are adapted to the production lines.
-The aim is now to make greater use of worker assistance in the packaging process and in the production of our mechanical systems.
+It is now planned to make greater use of worker assistance in futher areas of the production.
 As one of the first steps, a digital team board was introduced in 2021.

-Positive effects: Worker assistance systems support assembly workers and are expected to reduce errors in the assembly and packaging process by 50%.
+Positive effects: Worker assistance systems support assembly workers and are expected to reduce errors in the assembly and packaging process.

 How: Several 3D printers are in use at EVVA in automation technology and in research & development, e.g. for creating prototypes or for machine components such as covers and support systems.
 The internal EVVA project group "Additive Manufacturing" is examining further future 3D printing applications together with the Fraunhofer Institute.
 We test various processes and materials such as plastics and metals.